 The Biosecurity manual for NZ meat chicken growers is jointly published by MPI and the Poultry Industry Association of New Zealand (PIANZ).
 It sets out recommended minimum standards for chicken meat production to ensure that birds are healthy and safe to eat and can also be used as a guide by growers of other poultry types.

 The manual covers aspects of broiler production including shed construction, shed entry, water supply, vermin and wild bird control, harvest and cleanout, and visitor restrictions.

 Read the manual to find out the recommended minimum standards for poultry production:

 MPI administers animal welfare requirements.
 Fully housed poultry must be kept, caught, and transported according to the Code of Welfare for meat chickens:

 Learn about the general requirements for transporting animals:

-- Code of welfare for transport of animals in New Zealand [PDF, 487 KB]
+Code of Welfare: Transport within New Zealand [PDF, 581 KB]

 Who to contact